 12 p.m.
 Lunch

 1 p.m.
-Movie: Exodus (the first half, the second half will be in May)
+Movie: Exodus (The second half.
+First half was in April)

 Mahjongg or Bridge